Secure Nginx using Let’s Encrypt SSL on Ubuntu

-How to Secure Nginx using Let’s Encrypt SSL on ubuntu
+Prerequisite To Secure Nginx using Let’s Encrypt SSL on Ubuntu

 Our recommendation in securing Nginx in Ubuntu is to create a new and separate configuration file for the Nginx web server and Nginx server block file for each domain so that you can use the default files for fallback configuration.